 Hard walks are on very rough tracks that involve knee-deep mud, overgrown vegetation and steep, difficult terrain.
 Longer days (8 hours or more) will be required to cover the minimum distances between campsites and the pace will be a little faster out of necessity.
 Significant elevation gain (up to 1000m) may be necessary and steep sections can be long and relentless.
-No climbing experience is necessary, but walkers must be comfortable scrambling over rough terrain with some exposure.
+No climbing experience is required, but walkers must be comfortable scrambling over rough terrain with some exposure.
 On some walks of this difficulty (eg. the South Coast Track), walkers will be required to carry a small portion of the food, resulting in heavier packs.
 Hard walks are usually only suitable for those with good fitness and previous bushwalking experience.

 Severe walks are on extremely rugged tracks or routes that traverse untracked areas.
 Days can be long (10 hours or more) and exhausting even for very fit and experienced individuals.
 Climbs of more than 1000m with unrelentingly steep gradients are to be expected.
 The vegetation can range from overgrown branches that have to be manoeuvred around, to fallen trees that must be crawled under, to dense walls of scrub that have to be bashed through.
 Technical rock climbing abilities are not required, but there are likely to be sections that feel very much like rock climbing.
 Large, unprotected drops will be unavoidable.
 There may be multiple days spent on ridgetops exposed to the weather.
 Walkers will need to carry more gear and a portion of the food.
 Severe walks should only be considered by those with excellent fitness and extensive bushwalking experience